SY-Sea-Jade/boatstuff/src/index.md

 <h2>Context</h2>

-The data has been assembled in 2025 to upgrade a 2012 **Bavaria Cruiser 36**.
+The data was first assembled in 2025 to upgrade a 2012 **Bavaria Cruiser 36**, and the checklists and navigation templates updated as needed.

 Since the boat is based on the West Coast of Scotland, suppliers and prices are from a UK perspective.

+<h2>How Its Made</h2>

+Presentation is made using the [Observable Framework](https://observablehq.com/framework/) from the original Apple Numbers spreadsheets, which are also downloadable.

 ---